ffund/compe-design-project/lab2/input-output.md

 First, measure the voltage drop across the LED:

-* Connect the probes to the appropriate ports on the multimeter for measuring *voltage*.
+* Put the black multimeter probe into the COM port, and the red multimeter probe into the appropriate port for measuring *voltage*.
-* Set the dial on the multimeter to the appropriate setting for measuring *voltage*.
+* Set the dial on the multimeter to the setting for measuring *voltage*.
-* Touch one multimeter probe to the negative leg of the LED, and touch the second multimeter probe to the positive leg of the LED.
+* Touch the black multimeter probe to the negative leg of the LED, and touch the red multimeter probe to the positive leg of the LED.
 * Observe the measurement on the display.

-Then, turn the multimeter dial back to the **off** setting.
+Then, remove the probes and turn the multimeter dial back to the **off** setting.

 Next, measure the current through the LED:

-* Connect the probes to the appropriate ports on the multimeter for measuring *current*.
+* Put the black multimeter probe into the COM port, and the red multimeter probe into the appropriate port for measuring *current*.
-* Set the dial on the multimeter to the appropriate setting for measuring *current*.
+* Set the dial on the multimeter to the setting for measuring *current*.
 * Break your circuit - for example, you can disconnect one leg of the current limiting resistor.
 * Insert your multimeter probes into the part of the circuit that you disconnected, completing the circuit with the multimeter in series.
 * Observe the measurement on the display.

-Then, turn the multimeter dial back to the **off** setting.
+Then, remove the probes and turn the multimeter dial back to the **off** setting.
+Re-connect the LED circuit (without the multimeter) so that the LED is **on**.

+---

+**Lab report**: What was the voltage drop across the LED when the LED was on?
+What was the current through the LED in this circuit?
+Show how you would compute the *expected* current range based on the nominal LED FV (2.5-3.0V) - is your measured current similar?

+---

 ### Measuring voltage with the Analog Discovery 2